 If you can put the violence aside, almost anyone can appreciate the skill and ability it takes to send a tiny piece of lead hundreds of yards for it to touch upon a small object the size of a textbook.
-The knowledge, technique, and control it takes to do it is easy to admire.
+The knowledge, technique, and control it takes to compete in a shooting sport is easy to admire.

 Shooting is another one of those hobbies that can be a real rabbit hole.
 Once you start becoming confident in your skills, you’ll want to reach out and touch further targets.
 You’ll upgrade your scope, start hand-loading your own ammunition, and learn calculations that account for the curvature of the Earth’s surface.
 It’s all very addictive.

-If you want to mix your love for nature with your passion for cars, overlanding is the hobby for you.
+If you want to mix your love for nature with your passion for cars, overlanding is one of the best outdoor rhobbies for you.
 This casual sport involves outfitting your vehicle to go hundreds of miles off the beaten path, getting back in touch with the great outdoors.

 There are some vehicles that lend themselves better to the sport than others.
 The Toyota Land Cruiser, for example, is one of the most durable overlanding vehicles ever made.
 On the other hand, your old Kia Sorento might not handle the rigors of the trail so well.

 Collecting our thoughts is a skill we should all strive to master.
-The ability to write your thoughts clearly and in such a way that you can look back and relive those feelings can be a hobby worth pursuing.
+The ability to write your thoughts clearly and in such a way that you can look back and relive those feelings can be such a great hobby.
 It might seem strange at first, but I promise, you’ll get better at it.

 Here’s the fun part: You can upgrade your journaling gear just like any other pursuits.
 High-end fountain tip pens, quality notebooks, and luxury desk lamps make the hobby of journaling a truly personal, enjoyable experience.
 But to start, a ball point and a pocket notebook is all it takes.